Critical Race Theory is teaching white kids to feel guilty about things they had no part of!

 Ok, fair enough

-So CRT is examining those disparities, and looking from a legal perspective where we can reform laws to be more fair, and create better outcomes for everyone
+It's looking from a legal perspective where we can reform laws to be more fair

 Well that's reasonable, but the big issue is teaching kids that they are racist because they are white, and making them guilty for things they didn't do!